Cheapest States for Periodontic Assistant Certification in 2026

 Cost Tiers by State

-The following table categorizes states into cost tiers based on general trends in healthcare training costs:
+The following table categorizes states by the typical cost range for periodontic assistant certification, based on general patterns observed in healthcare training costs.

 | Tier | Estimated Range | States |